-is an almost isomorphism. \end{lemma} \begin{proof} This follows directly from Corollary~\ref{cor:field-extension} using the covering $\Spa(A_\infty, A_\infty^+) \to \Spa(A, A^+)$ from Lemma~\ref{lemma:super-universal-covering}. \end{proof}
+is an almost isomorphism. \end{lemma} \begin{proof} This follows directly from Corollary~\ref{cor:field-extension} using the covering $\Spa(A_\infty, A_\infty^+) \to \Spa(A, A^+)$ from Lemma~\ref{lemma:str-tot-disc-covering}. \end{proof}

-\subsection{Nearby Cycles are Almost Coherent for Smooth $X$ and small $\cal{E}$}
+\subsection{Nearby cycles are almost coherent for smooth $X$ and small $\cal{E}$}

-The main goal of this section is to show that the complex $\bf{R}\nu_* (\cal{E})$ has almost coherent cohomology sheaves for an admissible formal $\O_K$-scheme with {\it smooth} generic fiber.
-The main idea is to apply the results of Section~\ref{section:torsors} to a particular ``small'' perfectoid torsor cover of $X$, where one has a good control over the structure group $\Delta_\infty$.
+The main goal of this section is to show that the complex $\bf{R}\nu_* \cal{E}$ has almost coherent cohomology sheaves for an admissible formal $\O_K$-scheme with {\it smooth} generic fiber.
+The main idea is to apply the results of Section~\ref{section:torsors} to a particular ``small'' perfectoid torsor cover of $X$, where one has good control over the structure group $\Delta_\infty$.

-For the rest of the section we fix a $p$-adic perfectoid field $K$ with a good pseudo-uniformizer $\varpi \in \O_K$.
+For the rest of the section, we fix a $p$-adic perfectoid field $K$ with a good pseudo-uniformizer $\varpi \in \O_K$.
 We always do almost mathematics with respect to the ideal $\m= \bigcup_{n}\varpi^{1/p^n}\O_K$.

-We first discuss the overall strategy of the proof.
-We proceed in four steps: firstly, we show the result for the formal $\wdh{\bf{G}}_m^n$ and $\cal{E}=\O_{X^\diam}^+/p$, then we deduce the result for affine formal schemes such that the adic generic fiber admits a map to a torus $\bf{T}^n_{C}$ that is a composition of finite \'etale maps and rational embeddings.
-After that we show the result in general by choosing a ``good'' covering of $\X$ possibly after an admissible blow-up of $\X$ to finish the proof for $\cal{E}=\O_{X^\diam}^+/p$.
+Before we embark on the proof, we discuss the overall strategy of the proof.
+We proceed in four steps: first, we show the result for $\wdh{\bf{G}}_m^n$ and $\cal{E}=\O_{X^\diam}^+/p$, then we deduce the result for affine formal schemes such that the adic generic fiber admits a map to a torus $\bf{T}^n_{C}$ that is a composition of finite \'etale maps and rational embeddings.
+After that, we finish the proof for $\cal{E} = \O_{X^\diam}^+/p$ and a general smooth $X$ by choosing a ``good'' covering of $\X$, possibly after an admissible blow-up of $\X$.
 We reduce the general case to the case $\cal{E}=\O_{X^\diam}^+/p$ via Corollary~\ref{cor:different-vector-bundles-equivalent}.

 The main ingredient for the third step is Achinger's result (\cite[Proposition 6.6.1]{Ach1}) that any \'etale morphism $g\colon \Spa(A, A^+) \to \bf{D}^n_{K}$ can be replaced with a finite \'etale morphism